CSCfi/csc-user-guide/docs/apps/molpro.md

 ```

 !!! note
     Particularly some of the wavefunction-based electron correlation methods can be very disk I/O intensive.
-Such jobs benefit from using the [fast local storage](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti.
+Such jobs benefit from using the [fast local storage](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti-rhel7.
 Using local disk for such jobs will also reduce the load on the Lustre parallel file system.

-**Example batch script for Puhti using MPI parallelization and local disk (nvme) **
+**Example batch script for Puhti-rhel7 using MPI parallelization and local disk (nvme) **

 ```
 #!/bin/bash